 Influence and coin flipping little updates (June, 8)

 Mike Saks made valuable comments regarding this post.
-The first protocol for collective coin-flipping immune to a positive proportion of processors was by protocol with rounds was by Alexander Russell and David Zuckerman.
+The first protocol for collective coin-flipping immune to a positive proportion of processors by protocol with rounds was by Alexander Russell and David Zuckerman.
 If each processor contributes only one bit per round there is a matching lower bound by Russell, Saks, and Zuckerman.
 The open problem Section from RSZ’s paper is very interesting and, as far as we know, no further progress on the problems presented there was made.
+The Baton passing method was suggested also by Shafi Goldwasser.

 If we allow every processor to contribute many bits in every round then the situation is not clear even for one round.
 This is related to conjectures discussed by Ehud Friedgut.